DoumanAsh/I_am_Hero_However_I_Received_Half_of_The_World_From_Demon_King_and_Turned_Traitor-/src/chapter_1.md

 [I want more.
 2,500 platinum coins.
 How is that?
-If you don't like it, then return half of the world to the Demon King]
+If you don't like it, then let's return half of the world to the Demon King]

 I must say I felt like I said something cruel.